-For many of us, however, the problem might not be physically going to bed.
+Unfortunately, for many of us, the problem is not physically going to bed.
 Rather, the challenge is falling asleep.
 Our minds race from the day’s events, and worry about what tomorrow will bring.

 Does this sound familiar?
 Have you ever found yourself counting sheep far too late into the night?